 According to Roskosmos, the third, fourth, fifth and sixth quartets were successfully separated at 23:16, 23:35, 23:54 Moscow Time on September 14 and at 00:13 Moscow Time on September 15, respectively.
 The eighth group of satellite was released at 00:33 Moscow Time.
-Finally, four satellites from the ninth group disembarked at XX:XX Moscow Time, completing the mission, according to Roskosmos.
+Finally, four satellites from the ninth group also disembarked as planned, completing the mission, according to Roskosmos.

-Around 1 hour and 20 minutes after the release of the final quartet, the Fregat is programmed to initiate a braking maneuver which is designed to push the stage on a disposal orbit, resulting in its quick destruction in the upper atmosphere nearly six hours after launch.
+Around 1 hour and 20 minutes after the release of the final quartet, the Fregat was programmed to initiate a braking maneuver which was designed to push the stage on a disposal orbit, resulting in its quick destruction in the upper atmosphere nearly six hours after launch.

-Following their release, the satellites are expected to maneuver to their operational orbits 1,200 kilometers above the Earth's surface, using onboard electric thrusters.
+Following their release, the satellites were expected to maneuver to their operational orbits 1,200 kilometers above the Earth's surface, using onboard electric thrusters.